OBSERVABILITY PLATFORM

 5. On the Trace Explorer page, click the Topology View tab to view a mapping of affected upstream and downstream services.

-6. In the Search Services box, enter ordering-svc to scope the view to that service.
+6. In the Search services box, enter ordering-svc to scope the view to that service.

 7. Click the ordering-svc node to display details.